vahithanoglu/vaha-deskbar/README.md

 A desktop application to organize your shortcuts and keep your desktop clean.

 #### What is its benefit?
-To prevent crowdedness of your desktop due to many shortcuts, you can create as much deskbars as you want and group your shortcuts under them.
+To prevent the crowdedness of your desktop due to many shortcuts, you can create as much deskbars as you want and group your shortcuts under them.

 Deskbars are icon-sized floating components which are always displayed over other windows on your desktop.

-Without any interaction only always-on-top deskbars are displayed on your desktop.
-When you click on them shortcuts are displayed within a popup menu.
+Without any interaction, only always-on-top deskbars are displayed on your desktop.
+When you click on them, shortcuts are displayed within a popup menu.

 #### What kind of shortcuts can be added to deskbars?
 You can create shortcuts for the following types: